-Tidal Bay put up a tremendous performance to win by 15 lengths eight years ago off 11st 12lb, particularly as no winner had previously carried more than 11st 5lb since Life Of A Lord in 1996, indeed only two had even carried over 11st (Puntal and Lacdoudal).
+Tidal Bay put up a tremendous performance to win by 15 lengths nine years ago off 11st 12lb, particularly as no winner had previously carried more than 11st 5lb since Life Of A Lord in 1996, indeed only two had even carried over 11st (Puntal and Lacdoudal).
 Furthermore, of the last 29 winners, 14 were saddled with no more than 10st 4lb.

 Novices are on a hat-trick following wide-margin success for Step Back who made most to coast home by 14 lengths and Talkischeap who could be called the winner from some way out and strolled to a 10 lengths’ success.
 Hennessy was the previous novice to win in 2009 preceded by Puntal who cut out virtually all the running to score for first-season chasers in 2004 following up Beau's record 44 lengths’ winning margin in 2000 and Bounce Back's clear-cut success two years later.

 Grand National runners fare better here than they do in the Scottish National (three have won times since 1996 though two unseated their rider so were spared the full race distance at Aintree) and, of course, Mr Frisk completed the double in 1990.
 Unsurprisingly given the extra time that they have to recover.
 However, given a choice, I would prefer the Scottish version as a guide to this handicap than the Aintree National.
-Poker De Sivola may have only got as far as the eleventh fence up at Ayr on his previous start eight years ago but he bounced back to win here, Hot Weld followed his Ayr success up here nine years ago and Ad Hoc went one place better than when second in the Scottish National in 2001.
+Poker De Sivola may have only got as far as the eleventh fence up at Ayr on his previous start nine years ago but he bounced back to win here, Hot Weld followed his Ayr success up here ten years ago and Ad Hoc went one place better than when second in the Scottish National in 2001.

-Philip Hobbs has the best very recent record of home-based trainers having won with Lacdoudal and Monkerhostin and he has saddled five more placed runners since then but over a longer period of time he trails Paul Nicholls by two following successes for Tidal Bay and Just A Par in the last eight years as the former champion trainer had previously twice taken the prize home with Ad Hoc.
-Just A Par got within a short-head of recording back-to-back successes in this race four years ago just failing to emulate the likes of Larbawn and Topsham Bay.
+Philip Hobbs has the best very recent record of home-based trainers having won with Lacdoudal and Monkerhostin and he has saddled five more placed runners since then but over a longer period of time he trails Paul Nicholls by two following successes for Tidal Bay and Just A Par in the last nine years as the former champion trainer had previously twice taken the prize home with Ad Hoc.
+Just A Par got within a short-head of recording back-to-back successes in this race five years ago just failing to emulate the likes of Larbawn and Topsham Bay.

 The Irish endured a terrible run with over 30 years without a winner since Arkle in 1965 but three wins since 1996 courtesy of Life Of A Lord, Jack High and Church Island is a more than a fair return given they are sparse with their raiders.